Fly Fishing Film Tour

 • Everyone must have a seat and a ticket.
 Sitting on laps or standing in the back is not permitted.

-• Clem's Canteen & Creamery in the theatre lobby will be open for business offering build your own ice cream bars, soft serve, popcorn, candy, soda, lemonade, and tea.
+• Clem's Canteen & Creamery in the theatre lobby will be open for business offering ice cream, popcorn, candy, soda, lemonade, and tea and now select beer, wine, and champagne.

-Produced by special arrangement with Theatrical Rights Worldwide
+Produced by special arrangement with Music Theatre International, New York

 ***IF TICKETS REMAIN, TICKETS WILL BE $2.50 MORE PER TICKET TO PURCHASE AT THE DOOR***